 We are required to travel out of Costa Rica every three months until we are granted our cédulas de Residencia and our Costa Rican driver’s licenses.
 Therefore, we have put a lot of kilometers on our soft-sided luggage.
 They have suffered a corresponding degree of wear and tear.
 Therefore, some were in need of replacement.
-Individual suitcases and suitcase sets can be expensive just about anywhere.
+Individual suitcases and suitcase sets are hard to find articles and can be expensive just about anywhere.
 But because they are all imported into Costa Rica, they can be especially pricey to purchase here—even at PriceSmart.

-Our solution was to have my brother-in-law purchase a hard sided luggage for us at Costco.
+Our solution was to have my brother-in-law purchase hard-sided luggage for us at Costco.
 We repaired one of our cases here for one last trip North.
 Then we filled it with gifts for friends and relatives.
 And after our arrival, we gave it to a local thrift shop in California.

 Then we packed our new hard-sided suitcases with booty and brought them back to Costa Rica.
 (Editor: see luggage repair in San Jose)

+Here are a couple more hard to find articles.
 My extension pole pruner-trimmer from the States disappeared somewhere between the States and our new home here.
-After some searching for the complete set, I found that the pruner-saw was readily available, but the heavy duty pole had to be purchased separately.
+After some searching for the complete set, I found that the pruner-saw was readily available.
+But the heavy-duty pole had to be purchased separately.
 The same was true of my new fruit picker.